Database Basics

 Unlike a workfile window, a database window does not display the contents of the database when it is first opened, although it does tell you how many objects are in the database.
 The second line of the window text shows the number of objects currently displayed (zero when the window is first opened) followed by the total number of objects stored in the database.

-You can bring up an alphabetical listing of every object in the database by clicking on the All button:
+You can bring up an alphabetical listing of every object in the database by clicking on the button:

 As for a workfile, each object is preceded by a small icon that identifies the type of the object.
-When performing an All query, no other information about the object is visible.
+When performing an query, no other information about the object is visible.
 However, by double clicking on an object you can bring up a description of the object including its name, type, modification date, frequency, start and end date (for series), update and write times, metadata, and a preview of the data and a graph (if available).

-For large databases, the All button generally displays too many objects and not enough information about each object.
-The database query features ( “Querying the Database”) allow you to control precisely which objects should be displayed, and what information about each object should be visible.
+“Querying the Database”) allow you to control precisely which objects should be displayed, and what information about each object should be visible.
 The text form of the query currently being displayed is always visible in the top line of the database window.

-When working with foreign databases, the object names may appear in color to indicate that they are illegal names or that an alias has been attached to an object name (see “Object Aliases and Illegal Names”).
+When working with foreign databases, the object names may appear in color to indicate that they are illegal names or that an alias has been attached to an object name (see

-The “Packable space” field in the database window displays the percentage of unused space in the database that can be recovered by a database pack operation (see “Packing the Database”).
+The “Packable space” field in the database window displays the percentage of unused space in the database that can be recovered by a database pack operation (see

 A brief technical note: having a database window open in EViews generally does not keep a file open at the operating system level.
 EViews will normally open files only when it is performing operations on those files.
 Consequently, multiple users may have a database open at the same time and can perform operations simultaneously.
 There are some limits imposed by the fact that one user cannot read from a database that another user is writing to at the same time.
 However, EViews will detect this situation and continue to retry the operation until the database becomes available.
 If the database does not become available within a specified time, EViews will generate an error stating that a “sharing violation” on the database has occurred.